 |

-Motherhood Transitions – My Own Goodbye to High School
+Motherhood Transitions: Saying Goodbye to the High School Years

 I’m pretty sure that the only “constant” on parenting is that is keeps changing.
 Motherhood sure doesn’t stay stagnant.
 There will always be motherhood transitions.
 Just when you figure out a dynamic or worry with one child, it morphs into a new puzzle to figure out.